darmar-lt/qcontainers/README.md

 ## Documentation

 There is no separate documentation available currently.
-However, the library has rother extensive test-cases from which users can learn how to use the library.
+However, the library has rather extensive test-cases from which users can learn how to use the library.

 ## Contribution